Trump allies accuse pundits of smearing top court pick: 'Intentional distortion?'

 The Republican Jewish Coalition called Maddow’s report “both ignorant & defamatory,” saying she accused “an Iraqi Jew of racism because she can’t comprehend the highly qualified social science evidence cited in his law review article published by @Penn.”

-Maddow also claimed that Menashi once repeated a false story that General John Pershing used “bullets dipped in pig fat” to kill Muslim terrorists.”
+Maddow also claimed that Menashi once repeated a false story that General John Pershing used “bullets dipped in pig fat” to kill Muslim terrorists.
 Maddow claimed that Menashi wrote about that story “in the course of his academic career” -- but lawyer Ed Whelan wrote in the National Review that not only was this taken out of context, but it was not during his academic career.
 Rather, Menashi discussed it in a book review prior to starting law school and after completing college, not when he was a law professor.
 Whelan also noted that Menashi did not endorse the methods described in the story.

 “Nowhere in his book review does Menashi argue in favor of such anti-terrorism tactics,” Whelan wrote.
 “On the contrary, he faults the author whose book he is reviewing for promoting a view of American power that 'would divorce itself from a special concern for human rights' and for amorally 'sanction[ing] brutal tactics for maintaining order.'”